Ex-SpAd James Price Wins Oxford Union Presidential Election - Guido Fawkes

 The Price is Right.”

-James was also the mastermind behind the famous Madeleine Grant’s 2012 campaign slogan “I don’t hack, I just have a great rack.”
+James also assisted with the famous Madeleine Grant 2012 campaign slogan “I don’t hack, I just have a great rack.”

 Grant was fined £120 for “bringing the Union into disrepute”…